JenniferKiesler/work-day-scheduler/README.md

 ## Description

-This application is a simple calendar that allows a user to save events for each hour of the day.
+This application is a simple calendar that allows a user to save events for each hour of the work day.

 In this daily planner,
 - the current day is displayed at the top of the calendar